thiskevinwang/the-receiving-durable-object-does-not-support-rpc/README.md

 > [!TIP]
 >
-> This is fixed by https://github.com/cloudflare/workers-sdk/pull/5932 🎉
+> This is fixed by https://github.com/cloudflare/workers-sdk/pull/5916; To be released by https://github.com/cloudflare/workers-sdk/pull/5932 🎉

 # Description